Aether6969/Fridge-App/README.md

 4) Wait a bit and Fridge App should open in your default browser

 If ASP.NET is not installed, open the Visual Studio Installer, press _Modify_, check the _ASP.NET and web development_ checkbox and press _Modify_ to start installation.
+NpgSql PostgreSQL can be installed through the extension manager.

 ## In Visual Studio Code with C# Dev Kit installed